 ABDR MyABDR Privacy Consent

-When you next login to MyABDR, you will be asked to complete the new ABDR privacy consent form before you can continue.
+On or after this date, when you next login to MyABDR, you will be asked to complete the new ABDR privacy consent form before you can continue.

 Alternatively, your Haemophilia Treatment Centre may ask you to complete a printed consent form.

 The Australian national laws to protect your privacy have been made stronger.

 As a result, you are now being asked formally if you consent or agree to have your personal information in the Australian Bleeding Disorders Registry (ABDR).

 You may also be asked to consent on behalf of your child if they are the patient at the HTC and are under 18.

 This is called an opt-in system.

 - It will make it clear whether you have agreed to have your personal information in the ABDR.